junxit/us-congress-bills-116/metadata.md

 - 2020-02-11 — Ms. Lofgren moved to suspend the rules and pass the bill, as amended.
 - 2020-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 37 (Roll no. 59). (text: CR H1029-1031)
 - 2020-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 37 (Roll no. 59).
+- 2020-02-12 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.